 This database is populated by members of the public and includes a search feature.
 This allows you to check if the hotel and the area you are planning to visit have had any previous reportings of a bed bug problem.

-What to do after you’ve come home from holiday
+What to do after you’ve come home from holiday?

 So you’ve just come back home from your holiday, and you’ve taken the necessary prevention steps during your stay to avoid bed bugs, now what?

-Well, there are a few things you can do to reduce the risk of a bed bug problem whilst traveling even further.
+Well, there are a few things you can do to reduce the risk of a bed bug problem whilst travelling even further.
 These consist of making sure your luggage and your clothing are bed bug free.

 After returning from your travels it is a good idea to store your luggage outside, in a shed or in your garage.

 As you know, bed bugs love to hitch a ride in your luggage, and can often do so with you knowing it!
 Keeping your luggage in these locations will help limit the spread to your home.

 The best way to implement this is to place bags and suitcases in these areas once you have returned and refrain from bringing them into your house, especially if you are concerned about bed bugs.